|Important News & Tournament Updates|

 Awards / Awards Ceremony

 All efforts will be made to begin the awards ceremony as fast as possible after the final events have been completed.
 This awards ceremony will move quickly to accomodate the large number of teams and awards being handed out, with a goal to get teams on the road as fast as possible.
-New This Year…Pictures of medal winners will be NOT taken away from the ceremony in an effort to speed up the awards ceremony.
+Again This Year…Pictures of medal winners will be NOT taken away from the ceremony in an effort to speed up the awards ceremony.
 Coaches will be able to take pictures in a separate staging area but this will allow the awards ceremony to move much more quickly.
 This is a recommendation from the coaches last year.
 This version of Avogadro has a presentation system integrated to allow for immediate presentation of results.
 We will work hard to quickly and accurately begin and complete the awards ceremony, while still creating a memorable experience for all students involved.